10 Home Improvement Tips for Spring

 5. Air Conditioning

 If you have an air conditioning unit in your home, make sure that it is in good working order.
 Changing the filter and checking hose connections for leaks are important items on the list.
+If you’re not sure how to do this, contact your local air conditioning services for help.

 As we all know, warm summer months attract lots of bugs and insects.
 They tend to colonize in the attic area so it is a good idea to check for any signs.
 Another important checklist item in the attic is mould.
 Look for grey or black patches that could indicate mould.
 Remember that proper insulation and good ventilation is needed in the attic area to deter mould growth.
 If you act on it in the spring, you will not have to worry about it in the summer.

 After a long season of rain and snow, your deck will need some attention too.
 Being exposed to rain and cold temperatures is hard on wood surfaces.
 Look for warped, loose or splintered boards and make sure to remove any leftover debris that may have accumulated in between the boards.
 If the finish is faded on the boards, spring is the perfect time to stain and reseal them.
+Take the time to look after your indoor flooring too using a top-quality Bissell vacuum.

 9. Lawn Care